Shipping by Road or Rail: Pros & Cons

 When it comes to freight transportation, there are several modes of transport: such as road (trucks), rail (trains), air (planes), sea (ships), and intermodal (a combination of two or more modes).
 Road and rail transport are the two modes used for the movement of goods overland and across continents.

 So, what are the main differences between them?

 Road transport is the most commonly used mode of transport for the movement of goods.
-Many day to day items such as groceries, flowers, fruits, and dry goods are moved all across countries and continents using road freight.
+Many day-to-day items such as groceries, flowers, fruits, and dry goods are moved all across countries and continents using road freight.
 As they say, ”If you got it, a trucker brought it!”
-Road freight is widely used for the distribution and delivery of retail and other forms of cargo from and to various DCs (Distribution Centers).
+Road freight is widely used for the distribution and delivery of retail and other forms of cargo from and to various distribution centers (DCs).

-Rail transport is a commonly used mode of transport, especially in countries and continents with long transit times such as across China, Russia, the USA, and parts of Europe.
-Freight trains are capable of carrying various types of cargo such as freight containers, vehicles, livestock, commodities such as grains, coal, minerals, and metals, etc.
+Rail transport is a commonly used mode of transport, especially in countries and continents with long transit times such as China, Russia, the USA, and parts of Europe.
+Freight trains are capable of carrying various types of cargo such as freight containers, vehicles, livestock, commodities such as grains, coal, minerals, metals, etc.

 Road vs. Rail